FCA Test Case - update

 “A claim made under a relevant non-damage business interruption policy for losses relating to the coronavirus pandemic where the outcome of the claim, including issues of causation, may be affected by the final resolution in the test case, whether or not the insurer has declined the claim by issuing a declinature letter or has made an adjustment or deduction for general causation.”

-The Judgment: what it said and what it means
+Recap on the High Court Judgment: what it said and what it means

 Other forms of help